sazeda1/Css_prac/README.md

 # The CSS Box Model
 In CSS, the term "box model" is used when talking about design and layout.

-The CSS box model is essentially a box that wraps around every HTML element.
+# The CSS box model is essentially a box that wraps around every HTML element.
 It consists of: margins, borders, padding, and the actual content.
+Explanation of the different parts:

+Content - The content of the box, where text and images appear Padding - Clears an area around the content.
+The padding is transparent Border - A border that goes around the padding and content Margin - Clears an area outside the border.
+The margin is transparent The box model allows us to add a border around elements, and to define space between elements.